LotWizeby Sanaf AI Solutions

 The Board Burnout Problem Nobody Talks About

 The average volunteer board spends 20 to 30 hours on hoa budget preparation manually.
 That is not productive analysis — it is hunting through email threads, calling vendors for quotes, reconciling mismatched spreadsheets, and debating reserve line items because nobody has a current reserve study.
+With the right 30-minute budget building process, boards can cut this to under half an hour.

 Hoa budget board burnout is real, and it is a leading cause of board member resignation.
 The burnout follows a predictable pattern: